Students from 24 schools across NSW will converge on Newcastle tomorrow to take part in a massive three-day science and engineering challenge.

 - Lambton High School (Newcastle)

 - All Saints College St Peter's Campus (Newcastle)

 Newcastle Thursday 27 August 2009 Super Challenge Cup

-St Catherine's High School (Coal & Allied Upper Hunter)
+- St Catherine's High School (Coal and Allied Upper Hunter)